 As promised on Monday, here is a second extract from the novel in which German mathematician Johannes Kepler learns a little more about Tycho’s astronomical achievements.
-Click on the ‘read more’ link below the tags if you cannot already see the extract.

 "Morning light fell through the domed skylight as an insect might tumble into a trap.
 At the bottom of its fall, it struck a great brass globe that shone as though the smith and his polishing cloth had not one moment ago left the room.
 From the globe, the light bounced off to create golden murals around the circular chamber.

 At sight of the monument, Kepler’s stifled yawns vanished.
 He circled the globe with his mouth parted in awe.
 Drilled into the metal were a multitude of small holes around which were etched the figures of the zodiac and other constellations: the twins of Gemini with their backs turned in disdain to Cancer’s nipping pincers; Orion standing proud in the opposite hemisphere to his nemesis, Scorpio.
 But it was the dots that truly caught Kepler’s attention.
 He reached out to touch them, as if feeling the indentations would make them more real.